 Lifestages Auto: The Scheme also offers an age automatic option as an investment choice.
 The Lifestages Auto option is not a separate investment portfolio.
 If you choose to invest through the Lifestages Auto option, your contributions and accumulated balance(s) will be allocated to the Lifestages High Growth Fund ("High Growth") and the Lifestages Income Fund ("Income") in accordance with the table below.
+The Auto option is the default investment option for the Scheme.

 Age Band High Growth Income

-1 0-34 100% 0%
+1 0-49 100% 0%

-2 35-44 80% 20%
+2 50-54 80% 20%

-3 45-54 60% 40%
+3 55-59 60% 40%

-4 55-64 40% 60%
+4 60-64 40% 60%

-5 65+ 25% 75%
+5 65+ 30% 70%

 The Lifestages Auto option automatically adjusts the allocation of your future contributions in accordance with the table above on 31 July each year, based on your age at that time.
-For example, if you were aged 34 or less when you select Lifestages Auto, 20% of your future contributions to the Scheme will be directed to the Lifestages Income Fund from 31 July following the date you turn 35, or on your 35th birthday if you were born on 31 July.
+For example, if you were aged 49 or less when you first invested in Lifestages Auto, 20% of your future contributions to the Scheme will be directed to the Lifestages Income Fund from 31 July following the date you turn 50, or on your 50th birthday if you were born on 31 July.
 Your account will also be 'flagged' to automatically rebalance your accumulated balance(s) to the above allocations in the annual rebalance event.

-We can change the age ranges and the Fund exposures for the Lifestages Auto option at any time and, if you have selected the Lifestages Auto option, will notify you of any such change and adjust your contributions and accumulated balance(s) accordingly.
+We can change the age ranges and the Fund exposures for the Lifestages Auto option at any time and, if you invest in the Lifestages Auto option, will notify you of any such change and adjust your contributions and accumulated balance(s) accordingly.

 The Lifestages Auto option does not take your personal circumstances into account.
-You will need to decide whether the Lifestages Auto option is right for you and seek financial advice if you are unsure.